-With a nod to Hugh Griffith at Rock, Paper, Lizard and Julian Montague at the Stray Shopping Cart Project I’ve been inspired to begin collecting images and documenting species of shopping cart on Vancouver Island, British Columbia.
+Why do shopping carts end up where they do?
+Do they have a specific habitat?
+What sort of behaviours do they exhibit?
+With a nod to Hugh Griffith at Rock, Paper, Lizard and Julian Montague at the Stray Shopping Cart Project, I have embarked on a study of wild feral carts.
+I’ve been inspired to collect images and document species of shopping cart on Vancouver Island, British Columbia.

-Julian Montague has developed a classification system for eastern shopping carts based on “defining the various states and situations in which stray shopping carts can be found” that should be applicable to shopping carts in western North America (consult Montague’s web site or his book “The Stray Shopping Carts of Eastern North America: A Guide to Field Identification” for more information).
-Hugh has taken a slightly different tack and identified specimens by morphology and habitat and is working on Wild Shopping Carts of North America.
+Julian Montague has developed a classification system for eastern shopping carts.
+His system is based on “defining the various states and situations in which stray shopping carts can be found.”
+This system should also be applicable to shopping carts in western North America.
+For more information on this system, consult Montague’s book “The Stray Shopping Carts of Eastern North America: A Guide to Field Identification”.
+Hugh has taken a slightly different tack and identified specimens by morphology and habitat.
+His work is on Wild Shopping Carts of North America.

-Here are my first two specimens observed in Courtenay, British Columbia:
+Here are my first two specimens in Courtenay, British Columbia: